 I Killed My Lesbian Wife, Hung Her on a Meat Hook, and Now I Have a Three-Picture Deal at Disney (1993)

 Let’s begin with his first tryst with filmmaking, an oddly titled short film.
-‘I Killed My Lesbian Wife……’ was Ben Affleck’s directorial debut and let’s just say, the less we talk about it, the better.
-Affleck himself disowned the movie in a 2010 interview, saying “It’s horrible.
+‘I Killed My Lesbian Wife……’ was Ben Affleck’s directorial debut, and let’s just say, the less we talk about it, the better.
+Affleck himself disowned the movie in a 2010 interview, saying, “It’s horrible.
 It’s atrocious.
 I knew I wanted to be a director, and I did a couple of short films, and this is the only one that haunts me.
 I’m not proud of it.
 It looks like it was made by someone who has no prospects, no promise”.
-This isn’t one of those weird moments, like when Hitchcock disowned Rope, despite the movie being outstanding.
-Affeck’s debut is extremely edgy and corny, and though you might understand and also appreciate his intentions, the execution is loaded with shortcomings.
+This isn’t one of those weird moments like when Hitchcock disowned Rope, despite the movie being outstanding.
+Affleck’s directorial debut is extremely edgy and corny, and though you might understand and also appreciate his intentions, the execution is loaded with shortcomings.

-‘Live By Night’, Affleck’s latest feature turned out to be both a financial and artistic disaster.
-The biggest issue of the movie is it doesn’t improve on the influences it derives from, and finds it suitable to bound itself with the gangster-flick tropes.
-Affleck creates a style that’s appeasing to modern audiences, but in the process ends up recycling the traditional narrative, ambience and themes present in his earlier films.
+‘Live By Night’ turned out to be both a financial and artistic disaster.
+The movie’s biggest issue is that it doesn’t improve on the influences it derives from and finds it suitable to bind itself with the gangster-flick tropes.
+Affleck creates a style that’s appealing to modern audiences but, in the process, recovers the traditional narrative, ambiance, and themes from his earlier films.
 Live By Night is an adaptation of Dennis Lehane’s novel of the same name.
-Though Affleck’s adaptation of the author’s ‘Gone Baby Gone’ was a defining moment in his career, this gangster film couldn’t hoist the energy ‘Boardwalk Empire’ had successfully created at the start of the decade.
+Affleck’s adaptation of the author’s ‘Gone Baby Gone’ was a defining moment in his career.
+However, this gangster film couldn’t withhold the energy ‘Boardwalk Empire’ had successfully created at the start of the decade.

 Gone Baby Gone

-‘Gone Baby Gone’ was Ben Affleck’s first feature length film as a director, and continues to be his most thought-provoking piece as it raises question over the distinctions between morality and legality, and if there can exist a common ground.
-The screenplay in itself is not exceptional and Casey Affleck appears to still be in the process of maturing as a lead, but Affleck’s unfaltering direction, Harry Williams’s score and special performances from Amy Ryan and Ed Harris, make sure the gravity of the subject matter truly sinks beneath your skin.
-Gone Baby Gone initiated Affleck’s desire to convey the story of suburban Boston and its people, a theme he extended with intricacy on ‘The Town’.
+‘Gone Baby Gone’ was Ben Affleck’s first feature-length film as a director.
+It continues to be his most thought-provoking piece as it raises questions over the distinctions between morality and legality and whether a common ground exists.
+The screenplay in itself is not exceptional, and Casey Affleck appears to still be in the process of maturing as a lead.
+Still, Affleck’s unfaltering direction, Harry Williams’s score, and special performances from Amy Ryan and Ed Harris make sure the gravity of the subject matter truly sinks beneath your skin.
+Gone Baby Gone initiated Affleck’s desire to convey the story of suburban Boston and its people, a theme he extended with intricacy in ‘The Town.’

 Related to Ben Affleck: Gone Girl (2014): Our Quiet Secret